"Weird Al" Yankovic in 3-D: Parodies and polka

-The first parody recorded for the album was "The Brady Bunch", a parody of "The Safety Dance" by Men Without Hats, in which the narrator expresses his dislike of the sitcom The Brady Bunch.
-The song also contains a lyrical adaptation of the "Brady Bunch Theme Song", something that Yankovic would later do in his "Money for Nothing/Beverly Hillbillies" parody from UHF (1989).

-On the same day that "The Brady Bunch" was recorded, Yankovic started working on "I Lost on Jeopardy", a parody of "Jeopardy" by the Greg Kihn Band.
+The first parody recorded for the album was "The Brady Bunch", a parody of "The Safety Dance" by Men Without Hats, in which the narrator expresses his dislike of the sitcom The Brady Bunch and suggests that the viewer watch something else, like Three's Company, 60 Minutes, or MTV.
+The song also contains a lyrical adaptation of the "Brady Bunch Theme Song".
+Recorded on the same day as "The Brady Bunch", "I Lost on Jeopardy" is a parody of "Jeopardy" by the Greg Kihn Band.
 The song describes a situation in which the narrator loses spectacularly on the game show Jeopardy!.
 Show announcer Don Pardo lends his voice to a segment of the song.
 In order to create the parody, Yankovic cleared the idea not only with Greg Kihn, but also with Merv Griffin, who created the show.
 Don Pardo, Art Fleming, and Kihn all appeared in the music video.
 Kihn, the composer of the original song, was extremely pleased and flattered by the parody.
 In 2009, Kihn wrote a blog on his MySpace called "Weird Al and Mailbox Money", in which he complimented Yankovic's comedy and explained the mechanics of how a parody works.
 Kihn referred to the royalty checks he still receives from "I Lost on Jeopardy" as "Mailbox Money".

 The next parodies to be recorded were "Theme from Rocky XIII (The Rye or the Kaiser)", a parody of Survivor's "Eye of the Tiger", about a washed-up Rocky Balboa who now runs a deli and occasionally beats up on the liverwurst; and "King of Suede", a parody of the Police's "King of Pain", about a clothing store owner who claims the titular title.
 In order to research information for the latter, Yankovic would walk around in fabric stores taking notes.
 He later remarked, "I got a lot of nasty stares from store managers."